canonical/jaas-documentation/README.md

 JAAS Documentation
 ==========================

-This directory holds the JAAS documentation:
+This directory holds the source files for the JAAS documentation hosted at https://canonical-jaas-documentation.readthedocs-hosted.com/.

-- tutorials
-- how-tos
-- reference
-- explanations

 How to use
 ----------

 To compile the documentation locally run:

 `` make install``